2 Collecting Data

 Because participants choose their own behaviors, observational data reflect the real world and are often the only ethical way to study harmful exposures.
 For example, you can’t ethically assign people to smoke or not smoke, so the long-term effects of smoking are studied by tracking smokers and non-smokers over time.

 Observational studies are usually quicker and cheaper than experiments and have high ecological validity (they mirror everyday life).
 But they have a critical limitation: you can’t be sure whether differences in outcomes are caused by the exposure or by other factors that differ between groups.
 For example, a highly publicized 1985 study from Johns Hopkins University linked coffee consumption to an increased risk of heart disease, especially for heavy drinkers.
 The study’s findings, published in the American Journal of Epidemiology, were later challenged by other research that pointed out the failure to adequately control for the effect of cigarette smoking.
-Once smoking was controlled for, the link between coffee consumption and increased risk of heart diseas was no longer significant.
+Once smoking was controlled for, the link between coffee consumption and increased risk of heart disease was no longer significant.

 Experiments: deliberately changing something

-In an experiment, researchers assign treatments or interventions to units and observe the effects.
-Randomization—assigning units by chance—ensures that, on average, the groups are comparable on both observed and unobserved characteristics.
+As discussed previously, in an experiment, researchers assign treatments or interventions to units and observe the effects.
+Randomization-assigning units by chance-ensures that, on average, the groups are comparable on both observed and unobserved characteristics.
 The classic experimental design is the completely randomized design: participants are randomly allocated to receive a new drug, a placebo, or no treatment, and outcomes are compared.
 Experiments are considered the gold standard for establishing causality because randomization eliminates systematic differences between groups.

 Experiments also offer a controlled environment, making it easier to isolate the effect of a single factor.
 However, they can be expensive, time-consuming, or unethical to conduct.